The credit for this distinguishing label goes to the Carrozzeria Touring Superleggera coach building company.

 With the patent of this model, Touring was afforded the opportunity to craft limited series models as well as unique masterpieces.
 Felice Bianchi Anderloni founded the Carrozzeria Touring Superleggera in 1925.
-The company was located just north of Milan and only a short distance from Alfa Romeo, Italian Citroen, and the former Isotta-Fraschini plant.
+The company was north of Milan and only a short distance from Alfa Romeo, Italian Citroen, and the former Isotta-Fraschini plant.
 Quite naturally, Touring’s first bodywork assignments were for these companies.

-It was the licensing of Charles Weymann’s system of fabric-covered lightweight frames that eventually led to the development of Touring’s own “Superleggera” construction system.
-Giuseppe Seregni, who previously collaborated with Anderloni on the 1927 Isotta-Fraschini ‘Flying Star,’ was hired by Touring as its first professional designer.
+The licensing of Charles Weymann’s system of fabric-covered lightweight frames led to the development of Touring’s own model.
+Surely, this was a step up.
+Giuseppe Seregni, who previously collaborated with Anderloni on the 1927 Isotta-Fraschini ‘Flying Star,’ was the designer.

-The “Superleggera” system at this point in time had become widely licensed and copied.
-Touring was particularly active late in the 1950s; the Pegaso Z-102, Alfa Romeo 1900 Super Sprint and 2600, Aston Martin DB4.
+The “Superleggera” system had become widely licensed and copied.
+Furthermore, Touring was particularly active late in the 1950s; the Pegaso Z-102, Alfa Romeo 1900 Super Sprint and 2600, and Aston Martin DB4.
 However, Touring was unable to compete with Pininfarina.
 So, the company ceased operations in 1966.
 Instead, many of the company’s employees went to work for Carrozzeria Marazzi.